SubstrateLabs/substrate-examples/_internal/_template/README.md

 # Run the TypeScript example
-cd typescript                   # Navigate to the typescript example npm install                     # Install dependencies npm start                       # Run example.ts
+cd typescript                   # Navigate to the typescript example npm install                     # Install dependencies ts-node example.ts              # Run the example

 # Run the Python example
 # Note: First install dependencies in the root examples directory.
-cd python                       # Navigate to the python example poetry run python example.py    # Run example.py
+cd python                       # Navigate to the python example poetry run python example.py    # Run the example
 ```

 # Walkthrough

-This is a template that you can use as a starting point for a Substrate blog post or guide.
+To generate text with an LLM, use [`ComputeText`](https://www.substrate.run/nodes#ComputeText).

 In the code snippets below, note how we've simplified the example code to: